hosseinabaspanah/Luri-Localization-Projects/README.md

 If you'd like to support the project, you can find details on how to donate in the [DONATE.md](DONATE.md) file.

 ## 📄 License
-This repository content is licensed under the **Creative Commons Attribution 4.0 International (CC BY 4.0)**.
-See the `LICENSE` file for full details.
+Original documentation and content created for this repository are licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Third-party software, trademarks, and project assets remain the property of their respective owners.